-Patagonian toothfish were sampled by scientific observers and other scientific staff of the Falkland Islands Government Fisheries Department.
+Patagonian toothfish Dissostichus eleginoides were sampled by scientific observers and other scientific staff of the Falkland Islands Government Fisheries Department.
 Data were collected on board the licensed longliner and commercial fishing vessels operating bottom trawls under various license types.
-In addition, data were collected on board RV 'Castelo' operating bottom trawls during research surveys.
+In addition, data were collected on board the RV 'Castelo' operating bottom trawls during research surveys.

-Randomly sampled Patagonian toothfish were measured to the nearest cm (TL), sexed and the stage of reproductive maturity assigned according to an eight-stage scale (I and II - immature, III and IV - maturing, V - mature, VI - running, VII - post spawning and VIII - spent).
+Randomly sampled Patagonian toothfish were measured to the nearest cm (Total Length: TL), sexed and the stage of reproductive maturity assigned according to an eight-stages scale (I and II - immature, III and IV - maturing, V - mature, VI - running, VII - post spawning and VIII - spent).
 Otoliths were stored in paper envelopes in four quarterly time periods (A: Jan - Mar, B: Apr - Jun, C: Jul - Sep and D: Oct - Dec).
+This macroscopic key was defined by Nikolsky (1963) and adjusted for Falkland Islands species according to Brickle et al. (2005).

-Otoliths for ageing are selected to cover the length distribution of sampled fish from each quarterly otolith collection.
+A minimum of 60 male and female otoliths for each quarterly collection are selected to cover the length distribution of sampled fish for age estimation (n = 480).
 This ensures that sufficient otoliths are aged for all lengths on a temporal basis.